1pvrc/cyz50/README.md

 # Transaction Recording CLI Tool

-This is a transaction recorder tool built with `pandas` to track Income, Expenses, Balance and Transaction History. and All transactions are stored in a CSV file for easy access and analysis.
+A lightweight, interactive command-line tool for tracking personal finances.
+Built with `pandas` to record income, expenses, and maintain a complete transaction history with real-time balance updates.
+All data persists locally in CSV format for easy analysis in Excel, Google Sheets, or any data analysis tool.

-I made this project to learn and practice `pandas` but you can still use it for recording your transactions
+> **Learning Note:** This project was created to practice `pandas` data manipulation, but it's fully functional for daily financial tracking!

 ## Requirements